AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 To effectively manage your credit consumption:

-1. **Monitor regularly**: Check your activity dashboard frequently to understand usage patterns.
+1. **Understand** the credit consumpton associated with each activity.
+Check the [Real-Time CDP Collaboration Product Description](/https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html){target=_blank} for a table of collaboration credits used per activity.
-2. **Track by connection**: Use the connection name to identify which partnerships are consuming the most credits.
+2. **Monitor regularly**: Check your activity dashboard frequently to understand usage patterns.
-3. **Analyze activity types**: Understand which activities are using the most credits to optimize your operations.
+3. **Track by connection**: Use the connection name to identify which partnerships are consuming the most credits.

 <!--